-The limited information available indicates that trimethyl borate causes serious eye damage, warranting classification (see Hazard classifications relevant to worker health and safety section).
-Data are not available for the other chemicals, although the severity of effects may vary across the group, in the absence of data, read across is considered appropriate.
+The limited information available indicates that trimethyl borate (CAS No. 121-43-7) causes serious eye damage, warranting hazard classification (see Hazard classifications relevant to worker health and safety section).
+Data are not available for the other chemicals in this group.
+Although the severity of effects may vary across the group, in the absence of data, read across is considered appropriate.

-In a non-guideline study, NSW rabbits (5 male, 4 female) were administered with 0.1 ml of undiluted trimethyl borate solution with 3 of the 9 animals receiving a washout after 30 seconds exposure.
-Results were reviewed on a reversible effect scale for 19 days

-(unwashed) and 35 days (rinsed eyes).
+In a non-guideline study, NZW rabbits (5 male, 4 female) were administered 0.1 ml of undiluted trimethyl borate solution with 3 of the 9 animals receiving a washout after 30 seconds exposure.
+Results were reviewed on a reversible effect scale for 19 days (unwashed) and 35 days (rinsed eyes).
 Effects on the iris, conjunctivae and cornea were observed in all animals.
 The scoring system used does not enable comparison with the classification criteria.
 The effects on conjunctivae and cornea were not fully reversible in one animal (rinsed eyes) (REACH n.d.-b).

-In a non-guideline study in rabbits with limited study detail available, undiluted trimethyl borate, was reported to produce severe damage to the cornea of the rabbit eye when treated with 0.5 ml and moderate injury in 0.1 ml dose.
+In a non-guideline study in rabbits with limited study detail available, 0.5 ml of undiluted trimethyl borate was reported to produce severe damage to the cornea of the rabbit eye.
+Moderate injury was observed when treated with a 0.1 ml dose.
 Corneal injury in rabbits was recorded to be Grade 3.
 No further details were provided (REACH n.d.-b).